-I find that writing about chicken-keeping topics in theory is much easier than writing about actual experiences because the theories must be held up to the bright light of reality.
-The theory of "supervised free-range" suggests that one can prevent predators attack from happening by being physically present with the flock while they graze, unconfined.
+The theory of “supervised free-range” suggests that one can prevent predators attack from happening by being physically present with the flock while they graze, unconfined.
 The concept of supervised free-range seems like a reasonable compromise between the two extremes of complete physical freedom and constant confinement to a limited area.
-My experience is that supervised free-range does not prevent predator losses.
-Just prior to dusk last night, a coyote silently and skillfully procured his dinner from my flock as I stood nearby.
-My rooster, Blaze, immediately rushed to aid his hen, but they were long gone by the time he reached the crime scene.
+Unfortunately, supervised free-range does not actually prevent predator losses as I witnessed just prior to dusk last night.
+A coyote silently and skillfully procured his dinner from my flock as I stood mere yards away.
+My rooster, Blaze, immediately rushed to aid his hen, but the perpetrator and his victim were long gone by the time he reached the crime scene.

-While I wish it were true that my chickens are safer when I am nearby, it is simply is not the case.
-Free-ranging chickens, supervised and unsupervised are fair game within Nature's food chain.
-A predator's hunger can take precedence over any fear of humans, and the speed with which they procure their meal, quicker than the eye.
+While I wish it were true that chickens are safe when we are nearby, it simply is not.
+Free-ranging chickens, supervised and unsupervised are fair game in the food chain.
+A predator’s hunger can take precedence over any fear of humans, and the speed with which they procure their meal, quicker than the eye.
 While I was armed with only a camera last night, even if I had been holding a loaded firearm, I could not have prevented or stopped the coyote attack from occurring.

 The attack itself, which occurred right behind me, is not depicted in this video, what the video shows is what was going on in front of me as it happened.
 By the time I turned around, the coyote was a vanishing blur and all that remained of my hen was a pile of feathers (also not shown).

-There is no question that raising chickens on pasture is a more natural experience for chickens or that they are healthier as a result of being able to choose from nature's buffet of greens and protein sources while getting much-needed exercise.
-I would rather my chickens live their natural lives fully and freely, unconfined during the day and if nature claims them back into the food chain, I accept that, grudgingly.
+There is no question that unconstrained ranging on pasture is a more natural experience for chickens or that they are healthier as a result of being able to choose from Nature’s buffet of greens and protein sources while getting much-needed exercise.
+The only question that remains is, what is the best quality of life I can afford my chickens given my risk tolerance for predators?

 - the benefits and risks of free-ranging should be thoughtfully weighed;